jpdol/pbwg-package/README.md

-# pbwg-package
+# PBWG Package
-Standardized implementations, developed in R, of the Key Performance Indicators (KPIs) defined by ICAO's Global Air Navigation Plan (GANP)
+This repo aims to provide implementation and comprehensive documentation for the PBWG package.
+The package contains standardized implementations, developed in R, of the Key Performance Indicators (KPIs) defined by ICAO's Global Air Navigation Plan (GANP).
+For each KPI included, the documentation provides a detailed description, a data transformation diagram, and a practical usage example.